 Children from Year 2 upwards are expected to record their Maths learning in a specific manner, as explained on the inside cover of their books.
 Year 1 pupils are encouraged to work towards presenting their learning in this fashion.

-Self-assessment, Markng and Feedback: Children are asked to self-assess their own learning using our whole school 'traffic-light' system.
+Children are asked to self-assess their own learning using our whole school 'traffic-light' system.
 We also ask them to think about which phase they are in on our Maths working wall display.
 Children assess their learning against colour-coded success crieria (identifying where they feel they are now and what their next steps will be).
 Teachers then mark the learning in accordance with our whole school Maths marking policy.
 Children should read marking from a previous session, make corrections and act on advice provided before continuing with the next piece of learning.
-Children should know and understand their half-termly targets (which are written in their target booklets and shared with parents).
-Children have their target booklets accessible during each Maths lesson and are involved in the reviewing process at the end of each half term.
-New targets are set at the begin of each half term and sent home for parents to read and sign.
+Children should know and understand their termly targets (which are written in their target booklets and shared with parents).
+Children have their target booklets accessible during each Maths lesson and are involved in the reviewing process at the end of each term.
+Fresh targets are set at the beginnng of each new term and are sent home for parents to read and sign.
 We believe that it is extremely important for parents to be involved in their children's learning process.

 Each child has their own Mathletics login for use at school as well as at home.
 Teachers can control the content activated at a specific time to reflect themes covered in school.
 Mathletics helps the children practise key skills and they can choose to compete against others if they wish.